ninon-io/ninon-io.github.io/_pages/home.md

 4. **Reflective Study on AI's Artistic Applications and Interviews with Artists:** Through reflective exploration, I investigate the artistic applications of artificial intelligence in music.
 Engaging in insightful interviews with talented artists, I seek to understand the impact of technology on artistic expression.

-## Passion for Electronic Music

-Beyond my academic pursuits, I find my inspiration in the realm of electronic music, constantly exploring new horizons of sound and melody.
-I believe that true creativity flourishes when shared, and I would be delighted to engage in any collaborative endeavors in my field.

 ## Website Sections

 On this website, you will find the following sections: